chenz0902/infomation/index.md

 ## Previous jobs that might be relevant
 Research positions as above: <br />
 -2013-2014 Student Research Assistant at KTH Department of Transport Science<br /> -2017 until now heading a research project on <a href="http://gaming.sth.kth.se/Mobility/" target="_blank">sustainable campus</a> in universities and using computational methods in close cooperation with Department of Production Engineering, for increasing the attractiveness of education and mobilization in suburban Stockholm areas.
-More thant 200 employees and students have been surveyed<br />
+More thant 200 employees and students have been surveyed.
+Obs! the server is in maintenance and so the accessbility might be limited<br />
 ## Other matters relevant
 Recent grants:<br/>
 -Stockholms School of Economics scholarship award for summer program: medical industry leadership, 2017<br/>